 Spring Cloud Data Flow offers developers a range of tools and automation to develop, deploy, manage, and scale streaming data pipelines across multiple cloud native platforms.

-VMware Tanzu RabbitMQ is the most popular open-source message broker.
+VMware RabbitMQ is the most popular open source message broker.
 VMware has created an easy way for developers to consume RabbitMQ as a service with applications deployed to VMware Tanzu Application Service.
-VMware Tanzu RabbitMQ enables app developers to easily provision and use the RabbitMQ message broker on the platform with a single command with two types of service: an on-demand service and a pre-provisioned service.
-In addition, VMware Tanzu RabbitMQ on Kubernetes will use the Operator pattern and automate deployment and ongoing, Day 2 operations of RabbitMQ.
+VMware RabbitMQ enables app developers to easily provision and use the RabbitMQ message broker on the platform with a single command with two types of service: an on-demand service and a pre-provisioned service.

 VMware is also working closely in partnership with Confluent, provider of the leading commercial event-streaming platform based on Apache Kafka, to bring enterprise-grade Kafka to our ecosystem.
-The Confluent Operator automates and simplifies the provisioning and management of the Confluent Platform on Tanzu Kubernetes Grid Integrated Edition.
+The Confluent Operator automates and simplifies the provisioning and management of the Confluent Platform on Tanzu Kubernetes Grid.
 Enterprises can:

 - Deploy Kafka as a cloud native application on Kubernetes to simplify and automate provisioning, and minimize the operating burden of managing Kafka clusters at scale.